saramcel/surfs_up/README.md

 ![Query 1 Results](https://myoctocat.com/assets/images/base-octocat.svg)

 The dataframe shows that the data goes from 1-1-2010 to 8-23-2017.
 For that time period, the chart shows the average daily temperature observation.
 There is seasonal oscillation, but there is also a slight linear trend upward, towards hotter summers.
+The winter temperatures still reach the normal lows even in more recent observations.

 * Query 2: The second suggested query is to plot the percipitation to see whether there are more extreme storms due to climate change.